Is Your Top Floor Too Hot?

 With time, the grey color roof becomes black, the black-colored roof is known to yield substantial impacts on both surface and subsurface temperatures.

-Graph 1 illustrates this phenomenon:
+Graph 1 illustrates the phenomenon:

 Where surface temperatures consistently exceed 40-50°C, while subsurface temperatures range between 30-35°C. Notably, a temperature differential of more than 10°C across the roof surface is evident, and this disparity subsequently propagates throughout the living space, contributing to more than 6-8°C differential in the internal temperature.
 Black roofs characterized by high solar absorptance, and low reflectance exhibit a propensity to absorb significant solar radiation, thereby resulting in high surface and interior temperatures.